52-4 District Court – Troy, Michigan

 7. Theft Crimes: Offenses such as misdemeanor larceny, embezzlement, and fraud.

-8. Malicious Destruction of Property: The destruction of the personal property of another.
+8. Malicious Destruction of Property: The destruction of another person’s personal property.

 9. Possession of Marijuana: While legalized in Michigan, possession limits and restrictions still apply.